mgramli1/pyelixys/README.md

 sudo python -m pyelixys.web.database.model
 ```

-If the database does not exist it will now!
+If the database does not exist, it will now!
 The filename of the database is located in
 the dbconf.ini and can be fount in database
 directory.
+This will execute the setup of the database and return
+the user in an Ipython terminal upon completion.
+At this
+point, a user may run additional scripts or commands.
+To exit Ipython, type `exit`.

 The database is accessed through the wonderful
 [sqlalchemy][sqlalchemylink] library, and the models can be found